REPORTING OF ADVERSE REACTIONS TO MEDICINAL PRODUCTS

-ON-LINE REPORTING SUSPECTED ADVERSE REACTIONS
+ON-LINE REPORTING OF SUSPECTED ADVERSE DRUG REACTIONS

 Javna agencija Republike Slovenije za zdravila in medicinske pripomočke

 Sektor za farmakovigilanco

 Nacionalni center za farmakovigilanco

 Treatment with medicinal products also brings risks related to adverse reactions to medicinal products.
 A perfectly safe medicinal product does not exist.
 Although the safety of medicinal products is thoroughly examined even before the marketing authorisation may be obtained, some adverse reactions (particularly the rare ones) and some interactions may only be detected when the medicinal product is marketed and is used in regular clinical practice (the effect of genetic factors, longer treatments than in clinical trials, population aspects, etc.).
 The so-called spontaneous reports (reports submitted directly by healthcare professionals and patients) are one of the ways of monitoring the medicinal product during the entire period of its use.
 This information and comparison with information from other sources may significantly contribute to the assessment of potential risks.

 According to the Medicinal Products Act (Official Gazette of the Republic of Slovenia [Uradni list RS], No. 17/14 and 66/19) and Rules on pharmacovigilance of medicinal products for use in human medicine (Official Gazette of the Republic of Slovenia [Uradni list RS], No. 57/14 and 27/17) reporting on suspected adverse drug reactions is mandatory for healthcare professionals.
 The term suspected adverse reaction is used for reporting and means that suspicion is sufficient for reporting any adverse reaction related to the medicinal product.
 Healthcare professionals must report to the National pharmacovigilance centre within 15 days of detecting the suspected adverse reaction.